Kim Turner (footballer): Senior career

 Turner was awarded with a Football Scholarship and played in the NCAA C-USA for the Southern Miss Golden Eagles for four seasons while attending the University of Southern Mississippi.
 In the summer of 2006 Turner (aged 21) made her first appearance in the WPSL signing for Ajax America Women.
 She then signed for new WPSL club Claremont Stars for their 2007 season, but made only three appearances due to a knee injury.

 By 2009, Turner was playing in Iceland with Grindavík.

 At the end of the Icelandic season, Turner moved to England to join Manchester City Ladies, before moving on to compete in the Women's Premier League for Blackburn Rovers Ladies in 2010.
 In 2013, she left Blackburn to rejoin former club Manchester City and make the club's history as the first professional Man City team to compete in the WSL.

 International career

 Turner is a full Northern Ireland international.
 She also played for the Northern Ireland underage teams.

 Coaching career

 In May 2020 Turner was appointed joint manager of Fylde, alongside Danielle Young.
 She left the position in July 2022.
 Shortly afterwards she returned to Belfast for an "absolute dream job" as Head of Girls and Women's Academy with Glentoran.

+In Turner's first season with Glentoran the team successfully retained the County Antrim Cup and the Women's Irish Cup.